open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Changes:

- - API - easyrtc_closeicon uses an inline svg in the easyrtc.css file instead of an external svg.
+ - JS Client - easyrtc_closeicon uses an inline svg in the easyrtc.css file instead of an external svg.
- - API - easyrtc.easyApp now renders remote video object invisible on stream close
+ - JS Client - easyrtc.easyApp now renders remote video object invisible on stream close
- - API - Fixed some handling in joinRoom and leaveRoom (which now optionally allows success and failure callbacks)
+ - JS Client - Fixed some handling in joinRoom and leaveRoom (which now optionally allows success and failure callbacks)
  - Server - Code cleanup.
 Error handling improvements.
 Removal of debug code.
  - Documentation - Updates to server configuration, upcoming features, and client tutorial.

 Fixes:

- - API - Handle a possibility of the lastLoggedInList not having a room entry before adding an easyrtcid to it (Related to issue #14)
+ - JS Client - Handle a possibility of the lastLoggedInList not having a room entry before adding an easyrtcid to it (Related to issue #14)
  - Demos - Screen share and rooms demo now properly use easyrtc.setUsername()
  - Server - Now disconnects client if an easyrtcAuth message is received when they are already logged in.
  - Server - Message verification fixes for easyrtcsid, and application names